 The population of focus was children between the ages of four to 17 years with peanut allergy.
 For the AR101 comparison, the modeled population represented the PALISADE trial's prespecified primary analysis population, comprised of children age four to 17 years who had a clinical history of peanut allergy.
 The primary analysis in the Viaskin Peanut Phase 3 trial was for participants age four to 11 years.
 We lacked direct estimates of the mean ages in the trials; therefore, due to the similarities in age ranges, we assumed a starting age of seven years in both models for all comparators.
+A scenario analysis of starting ages from one to 25 years can be found in Appendix E Table E4.

 Table 4.1.
-Clinical Trial Population Characteristics
+Clinical Trial Population Characteristics 12,13